 On August 17, 2005, the Company announced that its Board of Directors had approved management's recommendation to sell the Company's non-core aircraft leasing business.
-In connection with this action, the aircraft leasing business was classified as "held for sale" under the provisions of SFAS No. 144 and reported as discontinued operations in the Company's condensed consolidated financial statements.
+In connection with this action, the aircraft leasing business was classified as "held for sale" and reported as discontinued operations in the Company's condensed consolidated financial statements.

-On January 30, 2006, the Company announced that it had signed a definitive agreement under which it will sell its aircraft leasing business to Terra Firma, a European private equity group, for approximately \$2.5 billion in cash and the assumption of liabilities.
+On January 30, 2006, the Company announced that it had signed a definitive agreement under which it would sell its aircraft leasing business to Terra Firma, a European private equity group, for approximately \$2.5 billion in cash and the assumption of liabilities.
 The sale was completed on March 24, 2006.
 The results for discontinued operations in the quarter ended February 28, 2006 include a loss of \$125 million (\$75 million after-tax) related to the impact of the finalization of the sales proceeds and balance sheet adjustments related to the closing.